cxengage/cxengage.github.io/README.md

 taken based upon the success and/or failure of a command.
 One does not need to define both success and failure option if not required.

-In the presence of an **on-failure** option the failure of the command is swallowed and the reaction will continue processing after evaluating the *then* commands.
-The **on-failure** option will only be evaluated once a command has exhausted all of its defined retries.

-The **on-success** block is the only scope in which commands have access to the endpoint response values (those prefaced with a **$**).
-If the persistence of a response value is required for the duration of the reaction, a **set** command can be used to persist the value in a reaction variable.

 ```clojure
 ; Syntax
 (on-success <then>)